CodeZephyr91/BugHunt-Solutions/ISSUES.md

 ## 11. Explicit status for successful response in '/tasks' route
 Explicit status of 200 OK must be sent for successful response

+## 12. In the put request route '/tasks/:id', check for valid taskID missing
+In case the taskID is not valid or is NaN it cannot be parsed to an integer